If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 The Defendants fall into several categories.

-TelexFree Entities: TelexElectric, LLLP, and Telex Mobile Holdings, Inc. TelexFree, Inc., TelexFree, LLC, and TelexFree Financial, Inc. are not currently named as Defendants in the litigation due to their Chapter 11 bankruptcy protections.
+TelexFree Entities: TelexElectric, LLLP and Telex Mobile Holdings, Inc., TelexFree, Inc., TelexFree, LLC, and TelexFree Financial, Inc. are not currently named as Defendants in the litigation due to their Chapter 11 bankruptcy protections.

 The other Defendants are people and entities alleged to have participated in, or aided or abetted, the pyramid scheme.